Gac14/Gac14-Datapack/docs/gameplay/users/Objects.md

 Implementations may add additional implementation-defined User Domains.

 User Domains are named by their Unqualified Name.
-The Qualified Domain Name is the User Domains assigned ID, prefixed by the qualifier UserDomain, followed by `@`, similar to groups.
+The Qualified Domain Name is the User Domains assigned ID, prefixed by the qualifier UserDomain, followed by `@`, similar to groups (so the Qualified Domain Name of the Minecraft User Domain is `UserDomain@00000000-0000-0000-0000-000000000000`).

 The Standard User Domains are:
 * The Minecraft User Domain (id `00000000-0000-0000-0000-000000000000`)